ingatellent/xovi-qmd-extensions/README.md

 Make the rubber eraser on a pen work as eraser on rM1.
 Requires [rm-stylus](https://github.com/rmitchellscott/rm-stylus).

 ## buttonForPenChange.qmd
 When installed you can press the side button on a pen to erase selection.
 If you click once (short), the tool changes to selection.
+If you prefer to use the eraser and not selection eraser, you can look for the little `(8)` in the code and change it to a `(6)`.
 If you double click you change to the previous tool in the toolbar (eraser tool ignored).
 Requires [rm-stylus](https://github.com/rmitchellscott/rm-stylus).